ADGEfficiency/energy-py-linear/README.md

 )
 ```

 We can compare these results above with a simulation that optimizes for price, using a `energypylinear.accounting.Account` to compare both simulations.

-The accounting API is in it's first iteration - expect it to change in the future.
+Our optimization for price has a high negative cost.
+The optimization for carbon has lower emissions, but at a higher cost:

 ```python
 import energypylinear as epl